dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 Some lessons learned and insights about how our design could be potentially generalizable to other problem in the related fields.

+The discussion is also a very important section that you must articulate why your result in certain cases can be generalized to a broad areas.

 ## Figures